ITU-T: Primary function

 The ITU-T mission is to ensure the efficient and timely production of standards covering all fields of telecommunications and Information Communication Technology (ICTs) on a worldwide basis, as well as defining tariff and accounting principles for international telecommunication services.

-The international standards that are produced by the ITU-T are referred to as "Recommendations" (with the word capitalized to distinguish its meaning from the common parlance sense of the word "recommendation"), as they become mandatory only when adopted as part of a national law.
+The international standards that are produced by the ITU-T are referred to as "Recommendations" as they become mandatory only when adopted as part of a national law.

-Since the ITU-T is part of the ITU, which is a United Nations specialized agency, its standards carry more formal international weight than those of most other standards development organizations that publish technical specifications of a similar form.
+Since the ITU-T is part of the ITU, which is a United Nations specialized agency, its standards carry more formal international weight than those of most other standards-development organizations that publish technical specifications of a similar form.

 History

 At the initiative of Napoleon III, the French government invited international participants to a conference in Paris in 1865 to facilitate and regulate international telegraph services.
 A result of the conference was the founding of the forerunner of the modern ITU.

-At the 1925 Paris conference, the ITU created two consultative committees to deal with the complexities of the international telephone services, known as CCIF (Comité Consultatif International Téléphonique) and with long-distance telegraphy CCIT (Comité Consultatif International des Communications Téléphoniques à grande distance).
+At the 1924 Paris conference, the ITU created a consultative committee to deal with the complexities of the international telephone services, known as CCIF and sometimes just as CCI (Comité Consultatif International Téléphonique à grande distance) and in 1926 in Berlin a consultative committee to deal with the complexities of the international long-distance telegraphy CCIT (Comité Consultatif International des Comité consultatif international télégraphique à grande distance) was created.
+In 1927 a consultative committee for radio communication was added, the CCIR (Comité Consultatif International des Radiocommunications à grande distance).

-In view of the basic similarity of many of the technical problems faced by the CCIF and CCIT, a decision was taken in 1956 to merge them into a single entity, the International Telegraph and Telephone Consultative Committee (CCITT, in Comité Consultatif International Téléphonique et Télégraphique).
+In view of the basic similarity of many of the technical problems faced by the CCIF and CCIT, a decision was taken in 1956 to merge the CCIF and CCIT into a single entity, the International Telegraph and Telephone Consultative Committee (CCITT, in Comité Consultatif International Téléphonique et Télégraphique).
 The first Plenary Assembly of the new organization was held in Geneva, Switzerland in December 1956.

 In 1992, the Plenipotentiary Conference (the top policy-making conference of ITU) saw a reform of ITU, giving the Union greater flexibility to adapt to an increasingly complex, interactive and competitive environment.
 The CCITT was renamed the Telecommunication Standardization Sector (ITU-T), as one of three Sectors of the Union alongside the Radiocommunication Sector (ITU-R) and the Telecommunication Development Sector (ITU-D).

 Historically, the Recommendations of the CCITT were presented at plenary assemblies for endorsement, held every four years, and the full set of Recommendations were published after each plenary assembly.
 However, the delays in producing texts, and translating them into other working languages, did not suit the fast pace of change in the telecommunications industry.